edfloreshz/done/README.md

-# Do
+# Okay

-Do is a to-do app built for Linux with Rust and GTK, it can connect to various services and lets you manage your tasks from a single app.
+Okay is a to-do app built for Linux with Rust and GTK, it can connect to various services and lets you manage your tasks from a single app.

 Starting with [Microsoft To Do](https://todo.microsoft.com/) support and expanding to other services soon.